 What will we do?
 Who will we be?

 Participants will spend the session in a cooperative living and learning environment.
 We'll create a community where we'll will cook and clean together, learn and teach with each other, play with one another and with the greater community as clowns, performers, composers.
 At the same time, we will be expanding our knowledge of a number of important topics not typically emphasized in school curricula.

 Mornings: Four days a week we'll meet from 9am-12noon, where topics, concepts, exercises, games, art lubes will be offered as part of building our community.
 An extraordinary emphasis will be given to 'play', as we consider 'play' the vision and practice of belonging.

-Afternoons: After lunch and siesta, we'll go out into the greater community around us, and serve ('at your service, community!')
-In particular we'll play, clown, compose and perform with a group of 15 teenagers who are part of the Mexican immigrant community in Champaign-Urbana, using some of the games and composition ideas we learned in the mornings.
+Afternoons: After lunch and siesta, we'll go out into the greater community around us, and serve ('at your service, community!'), using some of the games and composition ideas we learned in the mornings.
 On other afternoons, we'll put on our 'visiting' hat and gloves, and visit community projects in the area.

 Tuitions costs ($1200) will cover all majors expenses for the three weeks, including housing, meals, snacks, lectures, evening on site activities, and local transportation for official activities.
 Participants pay their own way to the designated airport, and transportation is provided from there.
 Some weekends will be free, with optional scheduled activities each weekend.

 We welcome participants from the variety of caring fields, in whatever role the participant plays (for example, in education, we welcome the participation of teachers, students, family).
 We are especially eager to create a multi-generational community, so teenagers from age 17 on and are invited to apply, as well as older adults.